luis-barbara/chat_with_Ollama/README.md

 3- Go to Docker Hub (Ollama): Visit the Ollama Docker page on Docker Hub: https://hub.docker.com/r/ollama/ollama and read the documentation to download the image to Docker.

-4- Download the Ollama Image: From the Docker terminal, you can run the following command to download the latest Ollama image: docker pull ollama/ollama
+4- Download the Ollama Image: From the Docker terminal, you can run the following command to download the latest Ollama image:
+'docker pull ollama/ollama'

 5- Run the Ollama Container: After downloading the Ollama image, the next step is to create and run a container using that image.
 The container is where the Ollama model will run.

 6- Steps to Run the Ollama Container:
-To start the Ollama container, execute the following command: docker run -d -p 11434:11434 --name Ollama ollama/ollama
+To start the Ollama container, execute the following command:
+'docker run -d -p 11434:11434 --name Ollama ollama/ollama'

 This command does the following: docker run: Creates and runs a new container from an image.
--d: Runs the container in "detached" mode (in the background).
+'-d': Runs the container in "detached" mode (in the background).
--p 11434:11434: Maps port 11434 of the container to port 11434 on your computer, allowing you to connect to the service.
+'-p 11434:11434': Maps port 11434 of the container to port 11434 on your computer, allowing you to connect to the service.
---name Ollama: Names the container "Ollama". ollama/ollama: Specifies the image to use to create the container.
+'--name Ollama': Names the container "Ollama".
+'ollama/ollama': Specifies the image to use to create the container.

 7- Verify the Container is Running:
-To confirm that the container was created and is running properly, use the command: docker ps
+To confirm that the container was created and is running properly, use the command:
+'docker ps'
 The Ollama container should appear in the list of active containers.

 8- Download the Llama3.2 Model Inside the Container:
-Now that the container is running, pull the Llama3.2 model into the container using the following command: docker exec -it Ollama ollama pull llama3.2
+Now that the container is running, pull the Llama3.2 model into the container using the following command:
+'docker exec -it Ollama ollama pull llama3.2'
 This command downloads the Llama3.2 model (or another desired model) directly into the Ollama container.

 9- Verify if the Model Was Successfully Downloaded:
-To confirm that the model was downloaded correctly, use the command: docker exec -it Ollama ollama list models
+To confirm that the model was downloaded correctly, use the command:
+'docker exec -it Ollama ollama list models'
 This will display a list of available models, including Llama3.2.

 10- Open VS Code and Create a Folder (e.g., ‘chat_with_Ollama’)